-Under the Company's financial instrument policy, the Private Placement Rights issued as part of the March 2019 Private Placement (Note 7) have been determined to be a derivative instrument recognized as a Level 3-type financial liability carried at fair value through profit or loss ("FVTPL").
+Under the Company's financial instrument policy, the Private Placement Rights issued as part of the March 2019 Private Placement (Note 7) were determined to be a derivative instrument recognized as a Level 3-type financial liability carried at fair value through profit or loss ("FVTPL").

-The initial recognition of the Private Placement Rights considers the total consideration received by the Company in the Private Placement.
-The Company used the residual method to allocate the value of proceeds received between the Rights and the common shares of the Company ("Contact Shares") issued in the Private Placement.
-The Private Placement Rights are measured at their initial fair value, less directly attributable transaction costs, and the residual is allocated to those Contact Shares issued on initial closing.
+The initial recognition of the Private Placement Rights considered the total consideration received by the Company in the Private Placement.
+The Company used the residual method to allocate the value of proceeds received between the Rights and the Contact Shares issued in the Private Placement.
+The Private Placement Rights were measured and recognized at their initial fair value, less directly attributable transaction costs, and the residual was allocated to those Contact Shares issued on initial closing.

-In determining the fair value of the Private Placement Rights on the date of issue and in subsequent periods, it was necessary for the Company to make certain judgments relating to the probability and timing of the occurrence of each of the Conversion Scenarios.
+In determining the fair value of the Private Placement Rights it was necessary for the Company to make certain judgments relating to the probability and timing of the occurrence of each of the Conversion Scenarios.
 It was also necessary for the Company to make certain assumptions to derive the effective interest rate used in calculating the Company's credit spread, as well as assumptions relating to share price volatility.

-The Company based its judgments and assumptions on parameters relevant to the initial closing date for the Private Placement on March 14, 2019, and then again as at March 31, 2019.
-The current liability will be subsequently adjusted for changes in these judgments and assumptions at each reporting date until settlement, with a corresponding charge through profit or loss.
+The Company based its judgments and assumptions on parameters relevant to the initial closing date for the Private Placement on March 14, 2019.
 The nature of these judgments and assumptions, and the factors management considered in determining the resultant calculation, are inherently uncertain and subject to change from period to period.
-Existing circumstances and assumptions about future developments may change due changes in market conditions or circumstances arising beyond the control of the Company.
+Existing circumstances and assumptions about future developments may change due to changes in market conditions or circumstances arising beyond the control of the Company.
 Such changes could materially affect the related fair value estimates and are reflected in the assumptions when they occur.